Midnight Club: Los Angeles: Plot

 A man from the East Coast moves to Los Angeles.
-The character, known only as "Player", takes a major role in the game.
+The character, known only as "Player" (Matthew Metzger), takes a major role in the game.
 In the intro of the game, he is on the phone with the L.A.
-City Champ, Booke, telling him to meet at the fast-food restaurant Carney's Express Limited.
+City Champ, Booke (Martin Luther McCoy), telling him to meet at the fast-food restaurant Carney's Express Limited.
 He gives the protagonist the choice of three cars, one to pick, in the beginning of the game: a 1998 Nissan 240SX, 1983 Volkswagen Golf GTI, or 1988 Volkswagen Scirocco.

-Once the player has built up enough of a reputation, they gain the ability to become Champ of the City and of each car type.
+Once the player has built up enough of a reputation, they gain the ability to become Champ of the city and of each car type.
 The first one that is offered is becoming City Champ.
-At a point in the game, Karol calls telling the player about Booke being back as City Champ.
+At a point in the game, Karol (Saul Stein) calls telling the player about Booke being back as City Champ.
 Booke then tells the player to race regional opponents to see if they can race against him.
 After the player beats them, Booke calls saying he is impressed, and to meet him at the Standard Hotel for a race which ends up being the City Champ race vs. Booke and one of the final races on Career mode.
 When the player wins, the player not only becomes City Champ, but other championship races open.
-Once the player wins against the lesser opponents, the Champs of all five vehicle classes in the game challenge the player.
+Once the player wins 35 races with the vehicle types after unlocking Group 4 vehicles, the Champs of all five vehicle classes in the game challenge the player.
 The characters are Oswaldo (Motorcycle), Julian (Tuner), Lester (Luxury), Pete (Exotic), and Marcel (Muscle).

 After the player becomes City Champ, Karol calls and has a proposition.
 He asks the player to get $1 million to help co-own his two garages with him for his business.
 In return, he lets the player have anything in the garages for free.
 This proposition also affects Doc's South Central garage although the game does not mention it.

-After the character has completed 100% in Los Angeles in the PSP Remix version, an unknown man somehow has reached his cell number, and calls saying that he wants to meet him at the Los Angeles International Airport on "his flight to Tokyo", which causes the character to say, "You talking about the Mid Night Club?"
+After the character has completed 100% in Los Angeles in the PSP Remix version, an unknown man who has somehow reached his cell number calls him, saying that he wants to meet him at the Los Angeles International Airport on "his flight to Tokyo", which causes the character to say, "You talking about the Mid Night Club?"
 After the call, the Tokyo career and map can be accessed in Midnight Club: L.A.
 Remix.